Senate confirms Brooks-LaSure to run health care programs - WTMJ

 Part of her portfolio will include reviewing __ and amending or rolling back __ a series of Trump administration changes to health insurance rules.
 Under Trump, CMS tried to promote the sale of cheaper private insurance that offered less coverage than plans sold under the Affordable Care Act.
 Many Democrats want restrictions on “short-term” plans that don’t cover pre-existing conditions.

-Now it’s Biden’s turn, but the path forward for legislation remains uncertain, particularly in the Senate.
-If the legislative route hits a dead end, Brooks-LaSure will be tasked with finding ways to use the rule-making powers of her agency to rein in prices.
+Now it’s Biden’s turn, and the path forward for legislation remains uncertain, particularly in the Senate.
+If that route hits a dead end, Brooks-LaSure will be tasked with finding ways to use the rule-making powers of her agency to rein in prices.

 CMS also plays a central role in the nation’s $4 trillion health care economy.
 It sets Medicare payment rates for hospitals, doctors, labs and other service providers.
 Government payments become the foundation for private insurers.
 The agency also sets standards that govern how health care providers operate.